Rondo in A minor (Mozart): Composition, premiere, and publication

 The Rondo was published (1787) by Franz Anton Hoffmeister in Vienna, and reissued by a variety of publishers in the years after Mozart's death in 1791.
 The Hoffmeister publication consisted of a volume of works for piano by Mozart and other composers; it was issued as part of a monthly subscription series (Note: Of the series (Edge 2001) writes, "In 1785, ...
-Hoffmeister initiated three separate subscription series of musical publications, one for "chamber music" (including symphonies and concertos, as well as works for smaller ensembles), one for keyboard music (including concertos and chamber music, as well as solo pieces), and a third for flute music (including concertos and chamber music)."
-Mozart own 22 issues of the series at the time of his death in 1791 (Deutsch 1965:603).) entitled Prénumération pour le Forte Piano ou Clavecin.
+Hoffmeister initiated three separate subscription series of musical publications, one for 'chamber music' (including symphonies and concertos, as well as works for smaller ensembles), one for keyboard music (including concertos and chamber music, as well as solo pieces), and a third for flute music (including concertos and chamber music)."
+Mozart's own 22 issues of the series at the time of his death in 1791 entitled Prénumération pour le Forte Piano ou Clavecin.)
 The title is in French.
 For "prénumération" see Praenumeration.
 "Pour le Forte Piano ou Clavecin" means "for the piano or harpsichord".
 The specific term fortepiano is widely used in modern times to designate the early version of the piano for which Mozart composed; in Mozart's day it was simply one of several words used to denote the piano.
 Concerning "or harpsichord", an effective performance of the Rondo on this instrument seems hard to imagine, but well into Beethoven's time music publishers used the phrase "or harpsichord" to encourage sales of music composed for piano, including even the "Moonlight" Sonata.

 An alternative to buying printed music in Mozart's day was the purchase of handwritten copies.
 Later in 1787 (17 October), an advertisement in the Wiener Zeitung announced that manuscript copies of the Rondo (price 1 florin) were available from the copyist Johann Traeg, who had previously issued three of Mozart's piano concertos.
 Traeg frequently produced unauthorized copies of composers' works; there is no evidence whether or not his version the Rondo was created with Mozart's cooperation.